awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 }
 ```

-**Example 4: Use Sampling and ModerationLabelConfidenceCheck with the And operator**
+**Example 4: Use Sampling and `ModerationLabelConfidenceCheck` with the `And` operator**

-In this example, 5% of Amazon Rekognition inferences of the `Graphic Male Nudity` moderation label with a confidence greater than 50 will be sent workers for review\.
-When using the default worker task template provided in the SageMaker console, only the `Graphic Male Nudity` label will be sent to workers for review\.
+In this example, 5% of Amazon Rekognition inferences of the `Graphic Male Nudity` moderation label with a confidence greater than 50 are sent workers for review\.
+When using the default worker task template provided in the SageMaker console, only the inferences of the `Graphic Male Nudity` label are sent to workers for review\.

 ```
 {